Sarah Dutt: Artwork

+"Alleluia" by Sarah Dutt and Metuanooroa Tapuni.
+The Square, Palmerston North.

 Dutt's mixed media art practice is informed by the visual cultures of her Māori and Indian heritage.

 In 2009 Dutt exhibited a series of artworks entitled, Tara, at the Māngere Arts Centre - Ngā Tohu o Uenuku.
 The series of paintings and installations took visual inspiration from Indian henna and rangoli design as well as Māori ta moko and kowhaiwhai motifs.
 Dutt plays on the visual and mythological connections between Māori mythology and Hinduism in her work.

 In 2022 Dutt, as part of The Kshetra Collective, curated an exhibition at the Auckland War Memorial Museum entitled A Place to Stand.
 The exhibition aligned with the collective's aims to display the diversity of the Indian diaspora in New Zealand.
 It was the first exhibition of contemporary Indian New Zealand artists in New Zealand.
 The exhibition included the painting Where I belong, Toku Tuurangawaewae, Swadesh Hai, Mera, which explores the artist's sense of cultural, physical and spiritual belonging.

 In 2023 Dutt had work displayed with The Kshetra Collective in the exhibition, Invisible Narratives: Contemporary Indian Creatives from Aotearoa at the New Zealand Portrait Gallery Te Pūkenga Whakaata.
 Her painting All in a Day's Work (2023) makes reference to the history of indenture from India to Trinidad and Fiji.
 The exhibition also includes the painting Where I belong, Toku Tuurangawaewae, Swadesh Hai, Mera.